Create a sensor module with Python

 1. Edit configuration code

-In the generated /YOUR_MODULE_NAME/src/ directory, open the MODEL_NAME.py file.
+In the generated /YOUR_MODULE_NAME/src/ directory, open the main.py file.

 Edit the config attributes to fit your sensor.
-For example, if your sensor requires two pins, copy the some_pin lines and add another pin with a different name.
-If you want to be able to configure something else, for example the location to get online data from, you can add attributes for that.
-If your sensor doesn’t require any configuration, delete the some_pin lines but don’t delete the validate and reconfigure functions entirely; they’re needed for the module to function even if they don’t actually validate the input or reconfigure the resource.
+For example, if your sensor requires two pins, edit the validate function to check that they are configured.
+Edit the reconfigure function to get the configured values of each parameter from the configuration.
+If you want to be able to configure something else, for example the location to get online data from, you can add attributes for that (see example code in the expander below).
+If your sensor doesn’t require any configuration, leave the validate and reconfigure functions as they are; they’re needed for the module to function even if they don’t actually validate the input or reconfigure the resource.

 2. Define get_readings

-In the get_readings function definition, paste your test script.
+In the get_readings function definition, replace raise NotImplementedError() by pasting your test script.
 Edit the script to return a dictionary of readings instead of printing them.
 Be sure to add any required imports to the top of the file.

 3. (Optional) Add logging